AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 IBP uses boxes.
 Triangle uses a polytope cut out by linear constraints.
 DeepPoly uses intervals together with selected affine bounds.
-These are different forms of **abstract interpretation**, but they obey the same safety
-rule: never discard a value that the network can actually produce.
+These are different forms of **abstract interpretation**, a framework for reasoning about complicated reachable sets through simpler enclosures.
+They obey the same safety rule: never discard a value that the network can actually produce.

 Soundness makes a positive bound trustworthy.
 Precision determines whether the bound becomes positive in the first place.
-Enlarging April's input region once more shows what happens when even DeepPoly remains inconclusive.
+The distinction becomes concrete when we enlarge April's input region and see DeepPoly remain inconclusive.

 ## What should we do if the bound is inconclusive?